NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

     ##  +proj=utm +zone=11 +datum=WGS84 +units=m +no_defs +ellps=WGS84
     ## +towgs84=0,0,0

-So our data is in UTM Zone 11 which is correct for California.
+So our data are in UTM Zone 11 which is correct for California.
 We can use this CRS to make our data points into a Spatial Points Data Frame which then allows the points to be treated as spatial objects.